milena-t/ReVis/README.md

 # Transcript Surroundings mode

 Creates count tables of repeat presence per base in the transcript surroundings and then plots them.
+The tables can be generated based on orthofinder and CAFE output directly (`--compute_tables_from_OG`) or from lists of transcript IDs (`--compute_tables_from_list`)

 ## Quick start

-Generate the tables from scratch and plot (existing tables of the same name from previous runs will be overwritten)
+!! existing tables of the same name from previous runs will be overwritten

+Generate the tables from orthofinder and CAFE5
 ```
 python3 ReVis_transcript_surroundings.py \
-  --compute_tables \
+  --compute_tables_from_OG \
   --out_dir ../../example_data \
   --masker_outfile ../../example_data/bruchidius_siliquastri_repeats.fna.out \
   --annotation_gff ../../example_data/bruchidius_siliquastri.gff \